-After earning the DDS, I look forward to many decades to come giving my all, especially on behalf of the underserved, both here in NYC and back at home in Korea.
+After earning the DDS, I look forward to many decades to come giving my all, especially on behalf of the underserved, both here in NYC and back home in Korea.
 I also hope to teach in Korea and the United States at some point in time.
 Especially in Korea, I would like to work to incorporate a progressive focus on the underserved in Korean society as part of dental school curricula and outreach.
 Earning the DDS Degree would go a long way toward helping me to meet these goals.

 My volunteer efforts began when I was still a dental student.
 Since completing dental school approximately two decades ago, I have always volunteered my time to the extent that I could do so.
-Throughout the time that we lived in _____ Korea, I provided free treatment to some poor members of our local community, especially senior citizens.
+Throughout our time in _____ Korea, I provided free treatment to some poor members of our local community, especially senior citizens.
 Many immigrant workers from other Southeast Asian countries in Korea often go without dental care because of a lack of insurance.
 I remember fondly how some of them would struggle to express their thanks in broken Korean; I felt grateful to my profession that I could help.

-Becoming a very hard-working dentist in Korea and then building on that experience in my Implantology Program at XXU enabled me to become a highly-skilled surgeon making constant progress towards my professional dream of more excellent service to the underserved here in America back home.
+Becoming a very hard-working dentist in Korea and then building on that experience in my Implantology Program at XXU enabled me to become a highly-skilled surgeon making constant progress towards my professional dream of more excellent service to the underserved in America back home.
 After earning the DDS Degree, I look forward to teaching and social assistance.
 I love teaching – helping others grow, and I want to focus my energy on updating and improving treatments.
-Perhaps most importantly, I hope to continue my activities in social service as before in Korea because this is what is most central to giving my life meaning as a ‘respectable’ dentist – ‘respect’ being of unique prominence in Korean culture.
+Perhaps most importantly, I hope to continue my activities in social service as before in Korea because this is the most central to giving my life meaning as a ‘respectable’ dentist – ‘respect’ being of unique prominence in Korean culture.

 Since last September (2015), I have been working in a private clinic operated by a member of XXU’s faculty.
-It is a great delight to be working on the cutting edge of dentistry in the world's major city.
+It is a great delight to be working on the cutting edge of dentistry in the world's central city.
 I look forward to maximizing my contribution to dentistry due to earning the DDS Degree at your distinguished institution.